 Like any other contract, the parties in a Premarital Agreement can mutually agree to terminate the agreement.
 But the terms cannot be nullified by just one of the parties to the contract without valid legal grounds.

+A premarital agreement (often called a prenuptial agreement) must be created and signed prior to marriage to be effective.
 Depending upon the state in which you live, property may become marital property automatically upon marriage if no pre-nuptial agreement is signed prior to the marriage.
 Creating a premarital agreement after the fact does not void … Read more Can I Create a Premarital Agreement After I Marry?

+Generally, a pre-nuptial agreement will not “protect” a future spouse from bad debts, as the premise is not correct.
 Debt incurred in one person’s name is that person’s debt alone.
 So regardless of the terms contained in a premarital agreement, the debts of one spouse do not become the debts of the married couple — … Read more Can I Use a Premarital Agreement to Protect My Future Spouse’s Credit Report from My Bad Debts?

 In a Premarital Agreement, the parties can certainly provide income tax returns to each other as proof of income.